-- to someone applying for a job as an employee
+- someone applying for a job as an employee

-- to a new employee who hasn't started work
+- a new employee who hasn't started work

-- to an employee at any time during employment.
+- an employee at any time during employment.

 Example 1: Older workers and discrimination at work

 This is discrimination.
-Dimitri is treated differently to other job applicants because of his age.
+Dimitri is treated differently from other job applicants because of his age.

 Example 2: Pregnancy and discrimination at work

 This is discrimination.
-Sally is treated differently to her colleagues because she is pregnant.
+Sally is treated differently from her colleagues because she is pregnant.

 Adverse action isn't always discrimination, even though it might seem to be.
-There can be lawful reasons that have nothing to do with someone's personal characteristics.
+There can be lawful reasons for adverse action that have nothing to do with someone's personal characteristics.

 It's not discrimination if the actions:

-- are allowed under state or federal anti-discrimination law
+- are allowed under state, territory or federal anti-discrimination laws

 - are taken against an employee of a religious institution to avoid harming the organisation's religious beliefs

-- do not relate to one of the protected attributes (visit our Bullying and harassment page for more information) or
+- do not relate to one or more of the protected attributes (visit our Bullying in the workplace page for more information), or

 - relate to the necessary requirements of the job.